Gdańsk

-Gdańsk was first mentioned in 997 as part of the early Polish state, and thereafter grew into a trading town under the Piast and Samboride dynasties.
-Shifting between Polish and Teutonic control during the Middle Ages, it subsequently joined the Hanseatic League and, with considerable autonomy, served as Poland's principal seaport and largest city until the early 18th century.
+Gdańsk was first mentioned in 997 as part of the Duchy of Poland, and thereafter grew into a trading town under the Piast and Samboride dynasties.
+Shifting between Polish and Teutonic control during the Middle Ages, it subsequently joined the Hanseatic League and, with considerable autonomy, served as the Polish Crown's principal seaport and largest city until the early 18th century.
 With the Partitions of Poland, the city was annexed by Prussia in 1793, and was integrated into the German Empire in 1871.
 It was a free city from 1807 to 1814 and from 1920 to 1939.
 On 1 September 1939, it was the site of a military clash at Westerplatte, one of the first events of World War II.
-The contemporary city was shaped by extensive border changes, expulsions and resettlement after 1945.
+The contemporary city was shaped by extensive border changes, the flight and expulsion of the German population and Polish resettlement after 1945.
 In the 1980s, Gdańsk was the birthplace of the Solidarity trade union and movement, which helped precipitate the collapse of communism in Europe.

 The city is home to the University of Gdańsk, Gdańsk University of Technology, the National Museum, the Gdańsk Shakespeare Theatre, the Museum of the Second World War, the Polish Baltic Philharmonic, the Polish Space Agency and the European Solidarity Centre.
 Among Gdańsk's most notable historical landmarks are the Town Hall, the Green Gate, Artus Court, Neptune's Fountain, and St. Mary's Church, one of the largest brick churches in the world.
 The city is served by Gdańsk Lech Wałęsa Airport, the country's third busiest airport and the most important international airport in northern Poland.

-Gdańsk is among the most visited cities in Poland, having received 3.4 million tourists according to data collected in 2019.
-The city also hosts St. Dominic's Fair, which dates back to 1260, and is regarded as one of the biggest trade and cultural events in Europe.
-In a 2019 quality of life ranking, Gdańsk achieved the highest placement among all Polish cities.
+Gdańsk is one of the most visited cities in Poland, having received 4.5 million tourists in 2024, especially from Scandinavia and Germany.
+The city hosts St. Dominic's Fair, which dates back to 1260, and is regarded as one of the biggest trade and cultural events in Europe.
+In a 2019 quality of life poll, Gdańsk ranked highest among Polish cities.
 Its historic city centre has been listed as one of Poland's national monuments.
 In 2025, Gdańsk became a UNESCO City of Literature.